 These three functions are in most respects identical.
 They differ in the following ways:

 $ZF(-100) can be synchronous or asynchronous.
 It can execute using the operating system shell or not using the shell.
 It always sets $ZCHILD.
-Both $ZF(-1) and $ZF(-2) with no specified parameters launch the operating system shell; $ZF(-100) requires a program parameter (and the /SHELL flag) to launch the operating system shell.
+Both $ZF(-1) and $ZF(-2) with no specified arguments launch the operating system shell; $ZF(-100) requires a program argument (and the /SHELL flag) to launch the operating system shell.

 $ZF(-100) is the preferred function for all purposes, replacing both $ZF(-1) and $ZF(-2).